jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 [Jekyll Actions][jekyll-actions] from the Marketplace for its simplicity.

-Create a **workflow file**, say `github-pages.yml`, using either the GitHub interface or by pushing a YAML file to directory path manually.
+Create a **workflow file**, say `github-pages.yml`, using either the GitHub interface or by pushing a YAML file to the workflow directory path manually.
 The base contents are:

 {% raw %}
 ```yaml